SFraissTU/BA_PointCloud/README.md

 Apparently there have been some troubles using this project for WebGL.
 Another user has been trying to make it work.
 See this thread for more information: https://github.com/SFraissTU/BA_PointCloud/issues/12
 In general, if you want to render your point clouds in the browser, I recommend Potree: http://potree.org/

+### What about point attributes other than color?
+Not possible at the moment.
+If you want to implement it yourself, see this thread: https://github.com/SFraissTU/BA_PointCloud/issues/9

 #### Anything else?
 Please send me an email or open a github issue.
 Please note that I don't have a lot of time to work for this project, so I might not be able to fulfill every request, but I'm open to suggestions.